Sensory

 What actually happens in a session, how much it costs, what to look for in an OT, and how to explain it to your child.
 Based on a real conversation with a specialist OT.

-When I started looking into sensory integration therapy for my daughter, I couldn't find a straight answer to any of the questions I actually had.
+When I started looking into sensory integration therapy for my daughter, I couldn't find straight answers to the questions I actually had.
 How much does it cost?
 What happens in a session?
 How do I know if the therapist is any good?
-How long does it take?
 Will she have to miss school?
-What do I tell her?

-So when I spoke to Jacqui, founder of Kids in Sync and a specialist in sensory integration with clinics in Borehamwood and Twickenham, I asked her everything.
+So I asked Jacqui, founder of Kids in Sync and a specialist in sensory integration, everything.
 This article is what she told me.

 What sensory integration therapy actually is